 We’re Glad You Stopped By

 Decades of tradition are here to be experienced in Hopland.
 Appreciated as a place where deep knowledge of the land is expressed in artisanal wines, olive oils and honey, Hopland is the heart of the upper Russian River wine country and gateway to beautiful Mendocino County.
-Whether visiting us for our HOPLAND PASSPORT wine weekend on October 17th & 18th, 2015, or simply coming up mid-week, making Hopland your next wine tasting visit will lead to a new favorite weekend getaway destination.
+Whether visiting us for Barrel Tasting 101 on January 30 & 31 or our HOPLAND PASSPORT on April 30th, 2016, or simply coming up mid-week, making Hopland your next wine tasting visit will lead to a new favorite weekend getaway destination.

 More on the University of California Hopland Research and Extension Center: